MobileEssentials/MSBuilder/README.md

 ## Versioning

 Each MSBuilder block has its own folder under `src` and contains its own `.nuspec` file of course.
+On each push, AppVeyor CI will automatically build and push a new version of the MSBuilder block as needed.
 The way we determine the version on CI builds is as follows:

 1. Read the .nuspec version attribute
-2. Determine the commit of the last change to the spec
+2. Determine the commit of the last change to the .nuspec file (typically, when its version was updated)
 3. Determime the number of commits that happened since that commit, within the same block folder
 4. If that count > 0, or if the last spec change is actually the current HEAD, then a new version of the nuget needs to be built.
-5. Increment the patch (third component) of the version with the # of commits determined in step 2.
+5. Increment the patch (third component) of the version with the # of commits determined in step 3.
+6. Grab the lastest published version of the corresponding nuget package, and if the verion determined in step 5. is greater than than, a new version is published.

 This ensures that by default, whenever changes are made to any artifacts related to the block, a new version # will automatically be calculated, the corresponding nuget package will be built by